What to Expect When Visiting the Hospital:

 - The Children’s Emergency Room will remain open 24/7 for pediatric emergency patients.

 - Visitors and patients will need to stop at a screening table prior to entering the hospital.
 These are located at the shuttle stop, the Adult Emergency Room entrance and the main entrance.
-Staff are asking about COVID-19 symptoms (fever, cough and difficulty breathing), as well as exposure, high-risk travel history and a fever check.
+Staff are asking about COVID-19 symptoms (fever, cough and difficulty breathing), as well as exposure, and a fever check.

 - Outside food delivery to the hospital is discouraged.